 Good morning all

-Up and going for the day today.
-Subbing again and it is very snowy so I need to pledge and get on the road.
-Saying NO to smoking and keeping to my path along the Freedom Road.
-I am offering my hand to the next winner joining me kicking ash to the curb today.
+Up and going for the day.
+Little tired today - did not sleep great but alas I owe, it is off to work I go.
+Saying NO to smoking today and keeping to my path along the Freedom Road.
+I offer my hand to the next winner joining me kicking ash to the curb today.

 Have a great day